Cafogen/TODO-List/README.md

 ### Common

- * start forking the needed repos from cyanogenmod
  * add the caf branches to the repos so we can see the needed commits properly

 #### cybojenix